extendssoftware/atto/README.md

     - If truly return value, return value and stop execution
     - If callback error, return error message and stop execution
 - Return error message

+## 7 Error handling

+AttoPHP catches all the errors that occur while running.
+If there is no callback error, or the callback doesn't return a truly value, the error message from the original error will be returned.
+If the error occurred while rendering a template, the output if cleaned before the error will be returned.
+So, an error wil never show deeply nested inside an HTML element.